search-rug/search-rug.github.io/_sprojects/rastogi-3.md

 - empirical research
 - data science
 posted: 2023-01-01
-short: This project involves the identification of issues in global teams and/or ways to solve the problems experienced by global developers.
+description: This project involves the identification of issues in global teams and/or ways to solve the problems experienced by global developers.
 contact:
   header: Supervisor(s)